ashalogic/Persian-Sentiment-Analyzer/README.md

 ## Tutorial
-### Step by step from dataset to ready to use model
+### step by step guide through Persian sentiment analysis

 <img align="left" width="275" height="203.50" src="/assets/undraw_steps_ngvm.png">

-if you don't know where to start or maybe want to quickly test this project from start to end then use Tutorial.ipynb or Better open it in :
+if you don't know where to start or maybe want to quickly test this project from start to end then use this tutorial I prepared just for you!

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ashalogic/Persian-Sentiment-Analyzer/blob/master/Tutorial.ipynb)